 A sump pump is a homeowner’s best friend in areas prone to flooding.

-If you own a home in Alexandria and nearby Northern Virginia cities, it’s very important that you have a modern sump pump installed and ready to protect your investment.
+If you own a home in Alexandria or anywhere else in metro Washington, D.C., it’s very important that you have a modern sump pump installed and ready to protect your investment.

 Because basements are typically below ground level, draining the water out is nearly impossible without a quality sump pump.
 The longer stagnant, polluted water sits in your home, the more extensive and potentially dangerous damage it can cause.